-As a companion piece to Rock N Roll Archaeology EP13: Hard to Handle, Shelley and Christian discuss this all too-short of the life story of Otis Redding, written by Scott Freeman.
+As a companion piece to Rock N Roll Archaeology EP14: I'd Love to Turn You On, Shelley and Christian discuss this book on the making of The Beatles Sgt.
+Pepper by George Martin & William Pearson

 Please subscribe, rate and review and head over to Patreon to help support our network of rock based podcasts

 Disclaimer: The views expressed here by Shelley Sorenson are made in her capacity as a private citizen, and do not necessarily reflect the views of the San Francisco Public Library or the City of San Francisco.

 We love hoopla!

 Borrow newly released and classic popular music albums via many public libraries.
 Download (or stream) on portable devices including smart phones and tablets, as well as computers for a one week period. eBooks, comics, audiobooks, movies and tv shows are also available.

 hoopladigital.com - click on "sign in", then "sign up now", then on the name of the library with which you have a library card.